MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-ocr-pdf-images-files.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Incoming Documents**, and then choose the related link.
 2. Open an incoming document record that contains data received from OCR service, which you want to correct.
-3. In the **Incoming Document** page, choose the **Correct OCR Data** action.
+3. On the **Incoming Document** page, choose the **Correct OCR Data** action.
-4. In the **OCR Data Correction** page, overwrite the data in the editable column for each field that has an incorrect value.
+4. On the **OCR Data Correction** page, overwrite the data in the editable column for each field that has an incorrect value.
 5. To undo corrections that you have made since you opened the **OCR Data Correction** page, choose the **Reset OCR Data** action.
 6. To send the corrections to the OCR service, choose the **Send OCR Feedback** action.
 7. To save the corrections, close the **OCR Data Correction** page.